asciamanna/asciamanna.github.io/_drafts/misconceptions-about-pair-programming.md

  <img class="img-responsive" src="/img/selective-pair-programming-catch22.png" />

-### Time to Pair
+### Time for Pairing

 On the surface I would agree with the idea that teams shouldn't be required to pair on 100% of their work.
 However, my view of how much teams should pair and the view of developers who have not mastered pair programming is very different.
 I would consider pairing time somewhere around 80% or more for a team, where a vast majority of the work would get paired on.
-For a team that is just learning these practices, I would expect something much higher and closer to 100% until they begin to master the practice.
+For a team that is just learning these practices, I would expect something much higher and closer to 100% until they master the practice.

 The teams I see that claim to selectively pair program tend to pair much less than this, somewhere in the 20% or less range.
 It is interesting when I observe teams who find the idea of pair programming the way its described in XP as too prescriptive, I don't see much collaboration happening.
 It is certainly not the level of collaboration I would expect from a modern, agile software team.
 These teams end up missing the many benefits that come from pair programming and team collaboration.